-- Environmental Health concentration is for those students who are interested in pursuing a career in environmental health and the impact of environmental conditions on human health. - 2.
+- 1. Environmental Health concentration is for those students who are interested in pursuing a career in environmental health and the impact of environmental conditions on human health. - 2.
 Healthcare Administration concentration is designed for those students who are interested in pursuing careers in healthcare management.
 Students will gain an understanding of the business challenges specific to the healthcare delivery system.
 Students will gain an appreciation of the manager's role in this complex system. - 3.
-Bachelor Degree Completion concentration allows the creation of career paths and advancement opportunities for individuals already possessing a certification, licensure, or registry through a professional organization but lacks a collegiate degree.
-Likewise, it will provide students who possess an associate degree and wish to pursue a bachelor degree the opportunity to do so.
-The program would allow these students to apply their professional experience and complete the bachelor degree required to advance or remain in their chosen profession. - 4.
+Bachelor Degree Completion concentration allows the creation of career paths and advancement opportunities for individuals already possessing a certification, licensure, or registry through a professional organization but lack a collegiate degree.
+This program would allow these students to apply their professional experience and complete the bachelor degree required to advance or remain in their chosen profession. - 4.
 Healthcare Career Exploration concentration provides students with the opportunity to explore various careers and aspects of healthcare.
 This concentration is intended to serve students who have not yet decided on a specific healthcare profession but are interested in pursuing a career in healthcare.
 Students may also choose this concentration with the intent of fulfilling the preprofessional requirements for specific healthcare programs or graduate school.

-All students must successfully pass a background check and drug test before an internship will be approved.
+All students going on an internship must successfully pass a background check and drug test before an internship will be approved.
 Forms are provided by program personnel.